plugwise/plugwise-beta/README.md

 # Changelog

 ## NEW APR 2022 [0.22.2]
-- Smile climate:
+- Smile:
-  - Add input filtering in the set-functions
+  - Climate: add input filtering in the set-functions
-  - Improve generation of the hvac_modes list:
+  - Climate: improve generation of the hvac_modes list:
     - Improve support for the cooling implementations of the Adam (manual) and the Anna (automatic)
     - Make hvac_modes a property as the contents of the hvac_modes isn't fixed
+  - Integration: fix CONFIGURE options

 ## APR 2022 [0.22.1]
 - Smile: